WeTransfer/prorate/README.md

 Provides a low-level time-based throttle.
 Is mainly meant for situations where using something like Rack::Attack is not very useful since you need access to more variables.
-Under the hood, this uses a Lua script that implements the [Leaking Bucket](https://en.wikipedia.org/wiki/Leaky_bucket) algorithm in a single threaded and race condition safe way.
+Under the hood, this uses a Lua script that implements the [Leaky Bucket](https://en.wikipedia.org/wiki/Leaky_bucket) algorithm in a single threaded and race condition safe way.

 ## Installation